Cassette deck: Early cassette decks

 In 1970, the Advent Corporation combined Dolby B noise reduction system with chromium dioxide (CrO2) tape to create the Advent Model 200, the first high-fidelity cassette deck.
 Dolby B uses volume companding of high frequencies to boost low-level treble information by up to 9 dB, reducing them (and the hiss) on playback.
-CrO2 used different bias and equalization settings to reduce the overall noise level and extend the high frequency response.
+CrO2 used different bias and equalization settings to reduce the overall noise level and extend the high-frequency response.
 Together these allowed a usefully flat frequency response beyond 15 kHz for the first time.
-This deck was based on a top-loading mechanism by Nakamichi, then soon replaced by the Model 201 based on a more reliable transport made by Wollensak, a division of 3M, which was commonly used in audio/visual applications.
-Both featured an unusual single VU meter which could be switched between or for both channels.
-The Model 200 featured piano key style transport controls, with the Model 201 using the distinctive combination of a separate lever for rewind/fast forward and the large play and stop button as found on their commercial reel to reel machines of the era.
+This deck was based on a top-loading mechanism by Nakamichi.
+The follow-on Model 201 was based on a more reliable transport made by Wollensak.
+Both models featured an unusual single VU meter that could be switched between or for both channels.
+The Model 200 featured piano key style transport controls, with the Model 201 using the distinctive combination of a separate lever for rewind and fast forward and the large play and stop button as found on Wollensak commercial reel-to-reel machines of the era.

 Most manufacturers adopted a standard top-loading format with piano key controls, dual VU meters, and slider level controls.
-There was a variety of configurations leading to the next standard format in the late 1970s, which settled on front-loading (see main picture) with cassette well on one side, dual VU meters on the other, and later dual-cassette decks with meters in the middle.
-Mechanical controls were replaced with electronic push buttons controlling solenoid mechanical actuators, though low cost models would retain mechanical controls.
-Some models could search and count gaps between songs.
+There were then a variety of configurations leading to the next standard format in the late 1970s, which settled on front-loading with cassette well on one side, dual VU meters on the other, and later dual-cassette decks with meters in the middle.
+Mechanical controls were replaced with electronic push buttons controlling solenoid mechanical actuators, though low-cost models would retain mechanical controls.
+Some models could search for and count gaps between songs.

 Widespread use

-Cassette decks soon came into widespread use and were designed variously for professional applications, home audio systems, and for mobile use in cars, as well as portable recorders.
+Cassette decks soon came into widespread use in applications such as home audio systems, mobile use in cars, as well as portable recorders.
 From the mid-1970s to the late 1990s the cassette deck was the preferred music source for the automobile.
-Like an 8-track cartridge, it was relatively insensitive to vehicle motion, but it had reduced tape flutter, as well as the obvious advantages of smaller physical size and fast forward/rewind capability.
+Like an 8-track cartridge, it is relatively insensitive to vehicle motion, but has a smaller physical size and fast forward and rewind capability.

-A major boost to the cassette's popularity came with the release of the Sony Walkman "personal" cassette player in 1979, designed specifically as a headphone-only ultra-compact "wearable" music source.
-Although the vast majority of such players eventually sold were not Sony products, the name "Walkman" has become synonymous with this type of device.
+A major boost to the cassette's popularity came with the release of the Sony Walkman personal cassette player in 1979, designed specifically as a headphone-only ultra-compact wearable music source.
+Although the vast majority of such players eventually sold were not Sony products, the name Walkman has become synonymous with this type of device.

-Cassette decks were eventually manufactured by almost every well known brand in home audio, and many in professional audio, with each company offering models of very high quality.
+Cassette decks were eventually manufactured by most of the well-known brands in home audio, and many in professional audio.